 It seems simple enough: you pay for car insurance so that if something happens to your car, it’s covered by your insurance company.
 Right?

 Not quite.
-"It’s important to remember that auto insurance companies, like all other businesses, are trying to grow their business and make a profit,” says Ryan Molloy, Assistant Vice President - Private Client Group of HUB International New England, LLC.
+"It’s important to remember that auto insurance companies, like all other businesses, are trying to grow their business and make a profit,” says Ryan Molloy, Assistant Vice President - Private Client Group of HUB International New England.
 “The more at-fault accidents a driver gets into where the insurance company pays for the damages, the more likely that driver is to pay higher premiums or to have their policy cancelled or non-renewed.”

 Like Molloy states, getting in an accident or receiving a moving violation could result in a few unfavorable consequences if a claim is filed:

-- Your car insurance premium increases.
+- Your car insurance rates increase.

 - You’re up for non-renewal with your car insurance company.